-I was entirely alone when I visited Strangles beach and as I am sure many of you already know there is something quite special about climbing down to an empty beach and being the first to make footprints in the sand and the first to see what the tide has left behind.
+I was entirely alone when I visited Strangles beach.
+As I am sure many of you already know there is something quite special about climbing down to an empty beach.
+Being the first to make footprints in the sand and the first to see what the tide has left behind.

 But I have to admit I also had a strange feeling of trepidation as I looked down onto the beach from the cliffs above.

-The walk down is relatively easy, a well maintained narrow path descends in a zig-zag until you reach a wooden ladder and then finally a rope to swing from down large boulders to the pebbly part of the beach.
+The walk down is relatively easy.
+A well maintained narrow path descends in a zig-zag until you reach a wooden ladder.
+Then finally a rope to swing from down large boulders to the pebbly part of the beach.

-I was very aware that there was only one way back up the cliff and I also conscious that I was unsure of the turn of the tide.
+I was very aware that there was only one way back up the cliff.
+And I am also conscious that I was unsure of the turn of the tide.
 But more than likely it was the sad tales of washed up dead sailors that sent my nerves jangling.

 Otto’s ordeal and the tragic fate of the rest of the crew was reported in detail in the Royal Cornwall Gazette a few days later.